heyrishabh13/India-Mart/README.md

 ## How to Use ✅

-- At first user has to click on `Registration` present in the right side of the navbar.
-User have to click on `Join Now` if he didn't have any account.
-In signup page user has to fill all the fields in the form.
+- At first, the user has to click on `Registration` present on the right side of the navbar.
+After which the user can click on `Join Now` if he didn't have an account.
+On the signup page, the user has to fill all the fields in the form.

-- After signup user has to login with same details, otherwise it will show invalid credentials.After login user will be redirected to home page.
+- After signup user has to log in with the same details, otherwise it will show invalid credentials.
+After login user will be redirected to the home page.

-- If user had already signup before than he can also make use of his mobile number to login using the `Strengthen Your Profile` section after navabar.
+- If the user had already signup before then he can also make use of his mobile number to log in using the `Strengthen Your Profile` section below the navbar on the home page.

-- Now User can search for `Rice` in search box present in the navbar and click on `Search` button.
+- Now User can search for `Rice` in the search box present in the navbar and click on the `Search` button.

-- Now User will be redirected to the `Search Product Page` which consist of all the products related to rice.
-And by clicking on any product the User will see the indetail description of the product as well as of the Seller.
+- Now User will be redirected to the `Search Product Page` which consists of all the products related to rice.
+And by clicking on any product the User will see the in-detail description of the product as well as of the Seller.

-- Now User can fill the `Quantity` details and click on `Get Latest Price ` or `Contact Seller` button which generate a form with the optional fields to be provided.
+- Now User can fill in the `Quantity` details and click on the `Get Latest Price ` or `Contact Seller`button which generates a form with the optional fields to be provided.

-- Now User can click on `Next` by which IndiaMart will recieve his requirements and seller will be going to conncect him further.
+- Now User can click on `Next` by which IndiaMart will receive his requirements and the seller will be going to connect him further.

-- Now User can also click on `Manage your requirement` button which redirected the user to the cart page.
+- Now User can also click on the `Manage your requirement` button which redirected the user to the cart page.

-- Now User can click on `Pay Now` and fill the 3 digit CVV, 16 digit card Number and card expiry year <= 2022 in the payment page.
+- Now User can click on `Pay Now` and fill in the 3 digit CVV, 16 digit card number, and card expiry year <= 2022 on the payment page.

-- After the successful payment User will see the response and after one second the User will be redirected to the home page.
+- After the successful payment User will see the response and after one second the user will be redirected to the home page.

 ## Sneak Peak
 #### Signup Page: